Bargor/Bargor.github.io/_posts/2020-12-18-Comparison-of-3d-math-libraries.md

 It seems to be a real distaster.
 It seems that it has two loops where the vectors are constructed.

-GLM SIMD and Mathfu resulted it following code:
+GLM SIMD and Mathfu resulted it following code which is very similar to Eigen's, registers in some instructions are different:

 ```x86asm
 mov         rax,qword ptr [testData]